TheWorkoutDigest

 • Conclusion

-Deadlifts are a compound movement that enlists all of the body’s major muscle groups, including your glute muscles, hamstrings, quads, core muscles, lats, rhomboids, and traps.
+Deadlifts are a compound movement that work the body’s major muscle groups, including your glute muscles, hamstrings, quads, core muscles, lats, rhomboids, and traps.
 Furthermore, deadlifts help lifters improve grip strength, a key biomarker of healthy aging, and muscle-loss prevention.

 The fact that deadlifts engage both the leg and back muscles is where the confusion surrounding their purpose originates.
 While this compound movement is one of the best full-body exercises, your glutes and hamstrings are the primary movers in a traditional deadlift.
 Even when you use a deadlift variation, such as the sumo deadlift, the legs and lower posterior chain are doing most of the work.